-- In later September, De Monts returns to Cape Ann and makes landfall at Gloucester harbor which his cartographer, Samuel de Champlain, names La Beauport.
+- In late September, De Monts returns to Cape Ann and makes landfall at Gloucester harbor which his cartographer, Samuel de Champlain, names La Beauport.

 - Captain John Smith explores and maps New England and names the Gloucester area Cape Tragabigzanda after a Turkish princess he knew.
 King Charles I later renames it Cape Ann in honor of his mother Queen Anne.